vec4me/playme.md/README.md

 Basically, it just hosts an HTTP server and sends a 3D scene to those who access the page.
 It's particularly useful for interactive GitHub READMEs.

 ## Building
-Go to the 'newstuff' folder and either build the dynamic server.
+Go to the 'newstuff' folder and either build the dynamic or static server.
 Example code:
 ```
 gcc serve_dynamic.c -o server
 ```